The dBASE Book

 Questions and AnswersQ: Why did you change publishers?

-Q: Why does this book not cover dBASE PLUS 8, and the ADO data objects?
+Q: Why does this book not cover dBASE PLUS 8 (or 9), and the ADO data objects?

 A: dBASE PLUS 8 was released as I was finishing the chapters on deploying an application under dBASE PLUS 2.8.
 The changes in dBASE PLUS 8 are huge, and would have required a complete rewrite of various parts of the book.
-I plan on a 4th edition which I will start working on soon, that will cover the changes in the software going forward -- assuming sales of this edition show me there is enough demand for a 4th edition of the book (this takes a lot of effort, and as the good folk at dBASE changed the software by adding ADO (among other things) the UI is completely different in appearance.
+I had planned on a 4th edition, but sales have not been high, so it is unlikely there will be a 4th edition anytime in the near future.
+This takes a lot of effort, and as the good folk at dBASE changed the software by adding ADO (among other things) the UI is completely different in appearance.
 I would effectively have to rewrite large portions of the book ... and unless it is worth my time financially to do so, it is not likely to happen.

 Q: How many copies do you anticipate selling?